insujang/insujang.github.io/_posts/2017-04-03-pci-express-io-system.markdown

 The CPU executes I/O requests using the standard data-transfer instructions to read and write the device-control registers at their mapped locations in physical memory.

 # NVIDIA GPU on PCI Express
 The current form of the GPU is a PCI express device.
-The NVIDIA GPU exposes the following base address registers (BARs) to the system through PCI in addition to the PCI configuration space and VGA_compatible I/O ports.
+The NVIDIA GPU exposes the following base address registers (BARs) to the system through PCI in addition to the PCI configuration space and VGA-compatible I/O ports.

 BAR0
 : Memory-mapped I/O (MMIO) registers